Zigistry/zigp/docs/main.md

 "|tag_name" If a release not following semver rules, the tag_name would be added after a |.
 No updates, version remains fixed.

 ### Branch based version management:
-"%master#0asvd9asd08fsa90d8fa98sd9" will update to latest commit at master branch.
+"%master" will update to latest commit at master branch.
-"==%master#0asvd9asd08fsa90d8fa98sd9" fixed commit at master branch no changes.
+"==%master" fixed commit at master branch no changes.